-Financing of the Water Sector in Palestine
+Financing of the Water Sector

 In theory, Israel is responsible for addressing any challenges related to water resources in the West Bank, as it is the occupying power and controls the resources.
 However, Israel has failed to fulfil these obligations and the responsibility has fallen to international donors along with Palestinian authorities.